zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sql-server-provider.md

 # SQL Server Provider

-Microsoft SQL Server is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.
+Microsoft SQL Server is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence and analytic applications in corporate IT environments.

  - It is the default database provider which is available when you install [Entity Framework Extensions](https://entityframework-extensions.net/download)
  - It allows Entity Framework to be used with Microsoft SQL Server (including SQL Azure).